-All consideration received by the Trust for the issue or sale of the Fund's shares, together with all assets in which such consideration is invested or reinvested, and all income, earnings, profits and proceeds thereof, including any proceeds derived from the sale, exchange or liquidation of such assets, and any fund or payments derived from any reinvestment of such proceeds, subject only to the rights of creditors, shall constitute the underlying assets of the Fund.
+All consideration received by the Trust for the issue or sale of a Fund's shares, together with all assets in which such consideration is invested or reinvested, and all income, earnings, profits and proceeds thereof, including any proceeds derived from the sale, exchange or liquidation of such assets, and any fund or payments derived from any reinvestment of such proceeds, subject only to the rights of creditors, shall constitute the underlying assets of the Fund.

-Kensington serves as the investment adviser for the Fund.
-Liquid Strategies, LLC ("LS or the "Sub-Adviser") serves as sub-adviser to the Fund.
+Kensington Asset Management, LLC (the "Adviser" or "Kensington") serves as the investment adviser for the Funds.
+Liquid Strategies, LLC (the "Sub-Adviser" or "LS") serves as sub-adviser to the Defender Fund.